Vladimir Zelenko

 Vladimir Zelenko (November 27, 1973 – June 30, 2022) was an American family physician.
-He was born in Kyiv.
+He was born in Kiev, Ukrainian SSR.
 At the age of three, his family moved to the United States and settled in Brooklyn, New York City.
 He received his medical degree from the State University of New York at Buffalo in 2000.
 He was an Orthodox Jew.

 As an author, he was known for promoting a three-drug combination of hydroxychloroquine, zinc sulfate, and azithromycin as part of an experimental outpatient treatment for COVID-19 that he called the Zelenko Protocol.
 He also promoted unfounded medical advice, conspiracy theories, and misinformation about COVID-19 vaccination.

 On March 23, 2020, Zelenko published an open letter to U.S. president Donald Trump where he claimed to have successfully treated hundreds of COVID-19 patients with a five-day course of his protocol.
 Zelenko's treatment protocol quickly gained notoriety, with several right-wing media figures and various Trump administration officials promoting it, including Rudy Giuliani and then-White House Chief of Staff Mark Meadows, despite cautionary messages from health experts.

 Early life and education

-Vladimir "Zev" Zelenko was born to Larisa (Portnoy) Zelenko and Alex in Kyiv (then, part of Soviet Ukraine), on November 27, 1973.
+Vladimir "Zev" Zelenko was born to Larisa (Portnoy) Zelenko and Alex in Kyiv, Ukraine (then, part of Soviet Ukraine), on November 27, 1973.
 His father was a taxi driver and his mother worked at a fur factory before working as a computer programmer at Morgan Stanley.
 His family moved to the U.S. when he was three years old, and settled in the Sheepshead Bay neighborhood in Brooklyn, New York City.

 Zelenko earned a Doctor of Medicine degree in 2000 from the State University of New York at Buffalo and subsequently specialized in family medicine.